IN THE MOUNTAINS OF FIRE

 No night falls so black as in the jungles of the Charadoc, canopy under canopy under clouds.
 No one could've invented astronomy down here.
 We have only the constant twinkling of sounds for stars, the drip of water here and there, the night-hawk and the chittering bat, the cricket and the cheeping poison-frog.
 By ambient sound we steer towards a clearing at last, dead tired, groping past trunks, through vines, till trunks and vines all finally fall away and we step into the faintest glimmer of mist-veiled stars, still beyond distinguishing face from face.

 Lucinda whistles "Friends!" and other bodies, barely guessed at, emerge from shadows of shadows.
 Hands lift our packs and weaponry from our shoulders.
 I hear a liquid sound and find my fingers guided to bowls of cool water to wash my travels off of me.
-Now someone unfurls my sleeping bag for me; with a groan of relief I strip off my clothes, unbraid my hair, and sink down into it.
+Now someone unfurls blankets on the ground for us, the thick, ones made by Petro, good enough for beds when spread out on the ferns and grasses.
+With a groan of relief I strip off my clothes, unbraid my hair, and sink down into them.
+In the dark I can feel the grommets that can turn them into hammocks if we want.

 Now, half-reclining, we pass the pipes around, sharing a tobacco communion.
 The glow gives hints of old and new faces, nothing clear enough to need introductions all around as yet, just tantalizing glitters of eyes or gleams of cheeks in fiery orange-gold.